 If a case is returned to the Honor Council by the Faculty Appeals Committee, the Honor Council shall reconsider the case as soon as practical after the notification of its return.
 A quorum for reconsideration shall consist of at least three-fourths of the voting members present at the original hearing.
-During a reconsideration, the Honor Council shall consider the remarks and suggestions of the Faculty Appeals Committee, recall any witnesses, the Accuser or the Accused if deemed necessary for the clarification of facts, and either sustain the original decision and/or sanction or render a new decision and/or sanction based on the procedures outlined in Article IV.
-A reconsideration of the sanction(s) imposed may not result in a more severe sanction for the Accused student.
+During a reconsideration, the Honor Council shall consider the remarks and suggestions of the Faculty Appeals Committee, recall any witnesses, the Complainant or the Respondent if deemed necessary for the clarification of facts, and either sustain the original decision and/or outcome or render a new decision and/or outcome based on the procedures outlined in Article IV.

+A reconsideration of the outcome(s) imposed may not result in a more severe outcome for the Respondent.
 The second decision of the Honor Council shall be final.